 By the early 1860s, Chisum had developed his own herd of over 100,000 head of cattle and became one of the first to send his herds into New Mexico.
-There, he started a ranch in the Bosque Grande, about forty miles south of Fort Sumner.
+He started a ranch in the Bosque Grande, about forty miles south of Fort Sumner.

-In 1866-67, he formed a partnership with cattlemen Charles Goodnight and Oliver Loving to drive herds of cattle to the Army in Fort Sumner and Santa Fe, New Mexico.
+In 1866-67, he partnered with cattlemen Charles Goodnight and Oliver Loving to drive herds of cattle to the Army in Fort Sumner and Santa Fe, New Mexico.
 When Loving succumbed to a Comanche arrow in 1868, Chisum continued his partnership with Goodnight, prospering over the next five years.

 During this time, Chisum befriended Lincoln County, New Mexico lawyer Alexander McSween.
-McSween, along with John Tunstall, was in a bitter feud with Lawrence Murphy and James Dolan, who owned the only store in Lincoln County and monopolized the area’s economy.
-Chisum backed McSween and Tunstall when they opened a rival business in 1876 and began to challenge the large profits recognized by Murphy and Dolan.
+McSween and John Tunstall were in a bitter feud with Lawrence Murphy and James Dolan, who owned the only store in Lincoln County and monopolized the area’s economy.
+Chisum backed McSween and Tunstall when they opened a rival business in 1876 and began challenging the large profits that Murphy and Dolan recognized.
 The feud eventually led to what is known as the Lincoln County War.
-Though Chisum does not appear to have had any direct contact in the furious gunfights and bloody battles, he was known to have given sanctuary and financial assistance to those fighting on the side of McSween and Tunstall.
+Chisum does not appear to have had any direct contact in the furious gunfights and bloody battles.
+However, he was known to have given sanctuary and financial assistance to those fighting on the side of McSween and Tunstall.

 Before the Lincoln County War was over, both McSween and Tunstall would be killed, and Billy the Kid would be a wanted fugitive.
-Governor Lew Wallace proclaimed an amnesty for all those involved in the bitter feud, with the exception of Billy.
+Governor Lew Wallace proclaimed an amnesty for all those involved in the bitter feud, except for Billy.

 In 1880, Chisum supported the election of Pat Garrett as Lincoln County Sheriff, who he believed could stop the cattle rustling problems in the area.
 Chisum was right.

-In 1883, Chisum discovered a tumor on his neck and traveled to Kansas City for treatment the next year.
+In 1883, Chisum discovered a tumor on his neck and traveled to Kansas City for treatment the following year.
 His tumor was removed, and he returned to New Mexico.
-However, his health continued to deteriorate and he then traveled to Eureka Springs, Arkansas to partake of the “healing waters.”
+However, his health continued to deteriorate, and he then traveled to Eureka Springs, Arkansas, to partake of the “healing waters.”
 But, the tumor returned and grew larger.